7Block Labs

 • Tamper resistance across hops

-• Sign your success responses (and optionally 402 responses) with RFC 9421 HTTP Message Signatures; cover @method, @path, payment headers, and the content digest. mTLS between API gateway and facilitator further reduces replay risk. (rfc-editor.org)
+• Ensure you sign your successful responses (and even the 402 ones if you feel like it) using RFC 9421 HTTP Message Signatures.
+Remember to include @method, @path, payment headers, and the content digest.
+Setting up mTLS between your API gateway and facilitator adds that extra layer of security against replay attacks.
+For all the nitty-gritty, take a look here: (rfc-editor.org)

 • Example: Coinbase x402 on Base with CAIP‑2